ClickHouse/website-takehome-task/README.md

 In summary, use this as an opportunity to show off your design and development skills in tandem, feel free to go wild but try to spend no more than 4 hours on this task.

+---

 To get started clone this repo.
+- Run `npm i` to install the dependencies
+- Run `npm run dev` to run locally

 Once complete you can:
 - Rename your clone and send us the address
 - Zip the directory and email it back to us or host it on a Cloud provider (Dropbox, Google Drive etc) and send us the link.